 Treatment involves getting routine tests to monitor health, managing pain events (crises), and treating related health problems as they arise.

-sickle cell disease may include medicines.
+Treatment for severe cases of sickle cell disease may include medicines.
 For more information, see Medications.

 Treatment for children